libfuse/python-fuse/README.cups.md

 the mknod call.

-Since we're not doing anything fancy with our filesystem, like making pipes, or /dev nodes, etc, we don't have to worry about examining the *mode* and *dev* parameters we're passed.
+Since we're not doing anything fancy with our filesystem, like making pipes, or /dev nodes, etc., we don't have to worry about examining the *mode* and *dev* parameters we're passed.
 If you were trying to implement something more complicated, you would, but since this is a simple example, and a quick tutorial, we'll gloss over that.
-All *we* need to do, to add a file for printing, is add the filename to the printer entry in the *printers* dictionary, and create a new empty string entry in the *files* and *lastfiles* dictionaries for that file.
+All *we* need to do, to add a file for printing, is to add the filename to the printer entry in the *printers* dictionary, and create a new empty string entry in the *files* and *lastfiles* dictionaries for that file.